tezizzm/Boeing/ExercisesDetailed/Exercise #2 Configuration/instructions.md

 2. Navigate to the newly created directory using the following command: `cd bootcamp-webapi`

 3. Use the Dotnet CLI to scaffold a basic Web API application with the following command: `dotnet new webapi`.
-This will create a new application with name bootcamp-webapi.
+This will create a new application with name bootcamp-webapi.  **Note the project will take the name of the folder that the command is run from unless given a specific name**

-4. Navigate to the project file and edit it to add the following nuget packages:
+4. Navigate to the project file (the file with a .csproj extension) and edit it to add the following nuget packages.
+Nuget is the .NET package manager for managing external libraries.
+Adding these lines tells Nuget the package and version to pull into the project.
+More information about Nuget can be found [here](https://www.nuget.org/)

     ```xml
     <PackageReference Include="NSwag.AspNetCore" Version="11.19.2" />
     <PackageReference Include="Pivotal.Extensions.Configuration.ConfigServerCore" Version="2.1.1" />
     ```

-5. In the Program.cs class add the following using statement and edit the CreateWebHostBuilder method in the following way
+5. In the Program.cs class add the following using statement and edit the CreateWebHostBuilder method in the following way.
+The using statement allows us to use types of a given namespace without fully qualifying a given type [see](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive) for information on the c# using statement.

     ```c#
     using Pivotal.Extensions.Configuration.ConfigServer;
     ```